-A: If you owned our common stock on March 31, 2014, the record date for the Annual Meeting, you may attend and vote at the Annual Meeting.
+A: If you owned our common stock on March 16, 2016, the record date for the Annual Meeting, your shares are eligible to be voted, in person or by proxy, at the Annual Meeting.
 Each stockholder is entitled to one vote for each share of common stock held on all matters to be voted on.
-On the record date, there were 22,978,219 shares of our common stock outstanding and entitled to vote at the Annual Meeting.
+On the record date, there were 30,326,370 shares of our common stock outstanding and entitled to vote at the Annual Meeting.
+Please see the response to the question entitled "May I vote my shares in person at the Annual Meeting?" below for additional information.